SulaimanMohammad/Drone_VESPA/README.md

 # Vehicle (Drone) Spreading using Self-organized Parallel Algorithm

+## Overview

 This repository represents the VESPA Algorithm, designed for the collective operation of multiple drones.
 Each drone in the fleet is equipped with a Raspberry Pi and flight controllers.
 In this implementation, each drone is provided with a Pixhawk flight controller.
-The code for controlling the drone is written in Python using [DroneKit library](https://dronekit-python.readthedocs.io/en/latest/) .
+The code for controlling the drone is written in Python using [DroneKit library](https://dronekit-python.readthedocs.io/en/latest/).

+## Implementation of Non-GPS Navigation for Drones
+The drones usally are contoled by Radio Transmitter Controllers or simple navigation using DroneKit which use GPS.
+Many application including VESPA required different way of navigation based on a specific distance which is not supported in DroneKit.
+The drone movement in VESPA no longer relies on GPS coordinates.
+Instead, it is programmed to navigate based on (Distance, Angle), ensuring precise movement crucial for autonomous vehicles.
+Unlike [ArduPilot](https://ardupilot.org/), which does not offer native support for such navigation, these instructions are implemented in the[drone_ardupilot.py](https://github.com/SulaimanMohammad/Drone_VESPA/blob/main/src/drone/drone_ardupilot.py) script.
+This script converts velocities from the NED frame to the body frame using Euler angles and employs a PID controller to maintain speed, calculate the traveled distance, and reduce velocity upon reaching the destination.
+This approach ensures smooth movement and prevents overshooting.

 ## Setup